homepods/klipper/klippy/extras/web_server/README.md

 The structure of the status data is identical to the structure that is returned from a status request.

-### Printer State Changed:
-When the printer changes state, "notify_printer_state_changed" is broadcast.
-The printer can be in one of the following states:
-- ready
-- printing
-- idle

-The notification is broadcast in the following format:

-`{jsonrpc: "2.0", method: "notify_printer_state_changed", params: [<state>]}`

 ### Klippy Process State Changed:
 The following Klippy state changes are broadcast over the websocket:
 - ready